 Q Question Expected response Max mark Additional guidance 8. (a) (i) level).
-OR of exercise (at ea exercising at each 1 Accept temperature of room.
-Accept resting heart rate before exercising at each level. (ii) Repeat the investigation of the second of th stigation with mo ore 1 (b) (i) 95 1 Accept 95 only. (ii) Axes have correctly drawn.
-Treadmill gradient ct scale and labe plotted and line Cardiac output (litres/min) (1) 2 Scales using one large box for gradients of 2 on the X-axis are acceptable.
+OR nill. of exercise (at ea exercising at each 1 Accept temperature of room.
+Accept resting heart rate before exercising at each level. (ii) Repeat the invergradients.
+OR Repeat the inverindividuals.
+OR Repeat the inverce calculate an average of the inverce calculate an aver stigation with mo ore 1 (b) (i) 95 1 Accept 95 only. (ii) ct scale and labe plotted and line Cardiac output ls.
+(1) (1) 2 Scales using one large box for gradients of 2 on the X-axis are acceptable.
 Any 3 values to establish a linear scale.
 A number at the origin is not essential.
-Data can be plotted outwith the numbered scale.
-Scale breaks are not acceptable.
-0 8.6 · 2 9.8 If the axes are transposed do not award the scale mark.
-4 12.4 award the scate mark.
-6 16.6 Gradient alone is acceptable for the 10 17·4 17·6 X-axis label.
-10 17.0 The line must go through all points. (iii) As intensity of e cardiac output in xercise increases ncreases.
-1 Not acceptable: as treadmill gradient increases cardiac output increases. (c) ventricles decre OR Less/a smaller v able to enter the OR The heart rate v od filling the hea ases. olume of blood is e heart/ventricle vas too high to al cles to fully fill v s s. low 1
+Data can be plotted outwith the numbered scale. gradient (litres/min) Scale breaks are not acceptable.
+0 8.6 2 9.8 If the axes are transposed do not award the scale mark.
+4 12 [.]
+4 award the scate mark.
+6 16 [.]
+6 Gradient alone is acceptable for the 8 17·4 X-axis label.
+10 17 [.]
+6] The line must go through all points. (iii) As intensity of e cardiac output i xercise increases ncreases. ; 1 Not acceptable: as treadmill gradient increases cardiac output increases. (c) ventricles decre OR Less/a smaller v able to enter the OR The heart rate v ood filling the heat ases.
+Tolume of blood is e heart/ventricle was too high to al icles to fully fill v s es. low 1

 Q Question Expected response Max mark Additional guidance 9. (a) A - Dendrite (1) 2 B - Synapse/synaptic cleft/ neuromuscular junction (1) (b) The myelin sheath/myelin/glial cells are attacked/damaged (by the immune system).
 (1) 2 T lymphocytes respond to/attack self-antigens/the body's own cells.
 (1) (c) There is a decrease in the speed of impulse transmissions.
-OR 1 Impulses are conducted at a slower rate.
+OR Impulses are conducted at a slower 1 rate.

-Q Question Expected response Additional guidance 10. (a) X - Peripheral (1 2 Y - Autonomic (1 (b) They take impulses from sense organs/receptors to the central nervous system/CNS/interneurons.
+Q Question Expected response k Additional guidance 10. (a) X - Peripheral (1 2 Y - Autonomic (1 , (b) They take impulses from sense organs/receptors to the central nervous system/CNS/interneurons.
 1 Accept brain/spinal cord for CNS. (c) Breathing - It decreases the rate/depth of breathing.
 (1 2 Digestive system - It increases peristalsis/the production of intestinal secretions/digestive enzymes.
 (1 Accept - it increases blood flow to the digestive system.